dflynn-volpe/VisionEval-JR/sources/modules/VETravelPerformance/inst/module_docs/CalculateVehicleOperatingCost.md

 # CalculateHhVehicleOperatingCosts Module
 ### January 23, 2019

 This module calculates vehicle operating costs per mile of travel and uses those costs to determine the proportional split of DVMT among household vehicles.
 The module also calculates the average out-of-pocket costs per mile of vehicle travel by household, as well as the cost of social and environmental impacts, and road use taxes per mile of vehicle travel.
-Three operating costs are calculated:

-* *Out-of-pocket cost* to use the vehicle including fuel (energy), maintenance/tires/repairs, road use taxes, pollution taxes (e.g. carbon tax), parking charges, and pay-as-you-drive insurance cost;
-* *Social/environmental costs* including air pollution, water pollution, and energy security costs; and,
-* *Composite cost* which is the sum of the out-of-pocket cost and the monetary equivalent for the time spend accessing and traveling in the vehicle.
-The module reflects the presence of driverless vehicles by adjusting these costs.

- The effect of driverless vehicles on these costs are accounted by allowing the following for driverless vehicles:
-* lower travel time disutility;
-* lower access time;
-* parking fee avoidance;
-* additional DVMT; and
-* deadhead mileage for car services.

 ## Model Parameter Estimation